-The Office of the Provost is divided into four major functional areas—budget and planning, undergraduate studies, faculty affairs, and internationalization—with an associate provost providing support in each.
+The Office of the Provost is divided into five major functional areas—budget and planning, faculty affairs, graduate studies, undergraduate affairs, and internationalization—with an associate provost providing support in each.

 Notre Dame has had four provosts since establishing the position in 1970: Rev. James Burtchaell, C.S.C.
 (1970–1977), Timothy O’Meara (1978–1996), Nathan Hatch (1996–2005), and Tom Burish (2005–present).